azhuchkov/tunblkctl/README.md

 Find more commands and options in the [full manual][man].

 ## Installing
-The easiest way to install the tool is using [Homebrew](https://brew.sh/):
+The easiest way to install the tool is using [Homebrew]'s [formula]:

 `$ brew install azhuchkov/tools/tunblkctl`